 The Centre is an internationally recognized centre for the study of the United States.
 It is funded by a substantial endowment which provides financial assistance to active researchers, supports seminars, conferences, colloquia, occasional lectures and small exhibits, and encourages postgraduate study by means of scholarships and research grants.

-The DBC is housed in the Research Institute for the Humanities at Keele University in Staffordshire.
+The DBC is housed in a dedicated research office in Chancellor's Building (CBB1.030) at Keele University in Staffordshire.
 Half-hourly trains from Stoke-on-Trent to London (c.
 90 minutes) and similarly frequent train services to Manchester (45 minutes), Birmingham (60 minutes) and Nottingham (60 minutes) offer easy access to Keele and from here to other locations with significant American Studies resources.
 Keele is close to a number of international airports, such as Manchester, Birmingham, Liverpool and Nottingham (East Midlands).